equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

       email: radix@statoilsrm.onmicrosoft.com
 ```

-t is possible to pull images from private image hubs during deployment for an application.
+It is possible to pull images from private image hubs during deployment for an application.
 This means that you can add a reference to a private image hub in radixconfig.yaml file using the `image:` tag.
 See example above.

 With the `useBuildKit: true` setting in your `radixconfig.yaml`, you can also use privateImageHub credentials within the Dockerfile `FROM` instruction.
 ```dockerfile